Structural models for policy-making: Coping with parametric uncertainty: Structural models for policy-making

 \FloatBarrier

-All decision rules presented so far focus on a single point in the confidence set as the policy's relevant performance measure.
-Bayesian approaches aggregate a policy's performance over the complete confidence set.\\
+Each decision rule presented so far focuses on a single point in the uncertainty set as the policy's relevant performance measure.
+Bayesian approaches aggregate a policy's performance over the complete uncertainty set.\\

-Maximization of the subjective expected utility \citep{Savage.1954} requires the decision maker to place a subjective probability distribution $\pi(\btheta)$ over the parameters in the confidence set.
-Then a policy maker selects the alternative with the highest expected subjective utility.
-More formally,
+Maximization of the subjective expected utility \citep{Savage.1954} requires the policy-maker to place a subjective probability distribution $f_{\btheta}$ over the parameters in the uncertainty set.
+A policy-maker then selects the alternative with the highest expected subjective utility.
+Formally,

-Applying a uniform prior for our example, a decision-maker chooses $g_1$ as it performs well for high values of $\btheta$ and still reasonably well for low values.
+Applying a uniform distribution to our example, a policy-maker chooses $g_1$, which performs well for high values of $\btheta$ and still reasonably well for low values.